 COMPLAINTS & YOUR ODOUR MANAGEMENT PLAN

-Are you an operator with a site which produces emissions?
-If so, it’s likely that you have experienced odour complaints somewhere along the line.
-In fact, you’ve probably received even more than usual this year, thanks to most people having plenty of time to spend in their gardens.
-In this article we discuss why you get (and don’t get) odour complaints.
-Most importantly, we also look at how you can use them to your advantage and improve your odour management plan.
+Do you operate a site that produces odorous emissions?
+If so, you probably receive complaints from time to time.
+You may receive more than usual during the pandemic as people spend more time in their gardens.
+Let’s take a detailed look at why you get (and don’t get) odour complaints.
+Most importantly, we explore how you can use them to your advantage.
+Specifically, to improve your odour management plan.

-A single complaint can indicate that there are another 25 people who have experienced the same issue but don’t complain.
-And despite not complaining through official channels, those people are likely to relay their experience to at least another 10 people.
-That means that for every complaint received, there could be more than 250 negative contact points.
+A single complaint can indicate another 25 people who have experienced the same issue but don’t complain.
+And despite not complaining through official channels, those people are likely to relay their experience to at least 10 other people.
+That means that there could be more than 250 negative contact points for every complaint received.
 So a slightly bigger deal than it first appears then.

 WHY DOESN’T EVERYONE COMPLAIN?

-It’s very easy to think that if there are no (or very few) complaints, there’s no problem.
+It’s very easy to think that no (or low) complaints equal no problem.
 But is that accurate?
-In our experience, there are many and varied reasons why somebody may choose not to complain.
+Well, in our experience, the reality could be quite different.
+There are many reasons why somebody may choose not to complain.

-However, if we go back to this year’s sudden increase in odour complaints, you’ll see these factors may be superseded.
-Suddenly there are far fewer options to keep us occupied, with many of us spending long periods at home and in our gardens.
-So, people have plenty of time on their hands and increased access to odour issues.
-A perfect storm for potential complaints.
+However, the pandemic has interrupted this usual state of affairs somewhat.
+Suddenly there are far fewer options to keep us occupied.
+So, many of us spend long periods at home and in our gardens.
+People have plenty of time on their hands and increased access to odour issues.
+As you can imagine, in some instances, this provides a perfect storm for a potential increase in complaints.

 HOW TO TELL IF A COMPLAINT IS VALID

-To validate the extent of an odour issue, complainants may be asked to maintain odour logs.
+To validate the extent of an odour issue, you might find that complainants are asked to maintain odour logs.
 The Environment Agency has developed an Odour Complaint Report Form (which you can find in their H4 Odour Guidance Document).
-It’s designed to capture a range of factors which help qualify the accuracy of a complaint.
+It is designed to capture a range of factors which help qualify the accuracy of a complaint.
 This helps to identify incident patterns, process behaviour and daily patterns.
 The Environment Agency Officer will use it to build a picture of what’s actually going on at a site.
 They should also conduct site visits, or field monitoring.